choidra/choidra.github.io/README.md

 ## Education
 - Certificate in Data Analytics, FULLSTACK ACADEMY (_Aug 2024 – Feb 2025_)
-- Bachelor of Science in Forensic Chemistry and Minor in Mathematics, YORK COLLEGE OF PENNSYLVANIA (_May 2023_)
+- Bachelor of Science in Forensic Chemistry & Minor in Mathematics, YORK COLLEGE OF PENNSYLVANIA (_May 2023_)

 ## Experience